wilburc/wilburc.github.io/_portfolio/ankishare.md

 We were finally able to narrow down the product to a simple Dropbox-esque web application, that allowed students to perform our previously-defined key functionalities: **upload** and **download**.

 ## User Testing
 To validate our product, test its usability, and receive feedback, we scheduled several rounds of user testing with medical students.
+The full usability report can be read [here][1].

 Going in, I prepared a list of questions and tasks for students to complete. **We defined success based on how quickly and easily they could perform these tasks**.
 Watching even the most confident and tech-savvy students struggle with the simplest of tasks was definitely a reality check for us.